1Password TOTP Alternative - Keep MFA Codes Separate

 1Password is one of the best password managers available.
-It's well-designed, well-audited, and trusted by millions.
+It is well-designed, well-audited, and trusted by millions.
 It also supports storing TOTP tokens alongside your passwords.
-Many people do this because it's convenient.
+Many people do this because it is convenient.

 We think this is a mistake.